 The simplicity of this dish stands out from the crowd.
 With simple ingredients that we use regularly in the kitchen, we can make an arroz caldo in the comfort of our home whenever we have a craving.
 Check the recipe card for the full measurement of the ingredients.

-- Ginger, garlic, and onion – I call this trio because they are an essential aromatic and flavor puncher.
+- Ginger, Garlic, and Onion - I call this trio because they are an essential aromatic and flavor puncher.
 And it would be best if you had extra garlic to make fried toasted garlic for toppings.

 - toppings such as:

-- chopped green onion, and
+- chopped green onion

 - sliced lemon